 (b) The applicant at the time of obtaining any such permit shall pay to the City an amount equal to four per cent of the estimated cost of the work to be done as indicated by the permit if the estimated cost is one thousand dollars or less and in addition an amount equal to three and on-half per cent of the estimated cost of the work in excess of one thousand dollars, as a permit fee to cover the ordinary inspection cost of the work to be performed, provided, however, that in no event shall the permit fee herein required to be paid be less than two dollars.
-In addition, if it is determined by the agency charged with inspection that any special tests such as, but no limited to, soil tests, compaction tests, material tests, or other special tests.
+In addition, if it is determined by the agency charged with inspection that any special tests such as, but no limited to, soil tests, compaction tests, material tests, or other special tests, are required, then said permittee shall pay to the City the actual costs of such tests.